-All communication, including notices and the letter of sanctions, will be transmitted through the student’s Saybrook email address.
-A student’s personal email address will be used if a student’s Saybrook email is disabled.
-In the event the student is not able to be reached by personal email, follow up communication will be sent via certified or overnight mail.
+All communication, including notices and the letter of sanctions, will be transmitted through the responding party’s Saybrook email address.
+A student’s personal email address will only be used if a responding party’s Saybrook email is disabled.
+In the event the responding party is not able to be reached by personal email, follow up communication will be sent via certified or overnight mail.

 - Verbal or written warning that future misconduct may result in further or more severe disciplinary action.

-- Disciplinary probation: the student may remain at Saybrook on the condition of demonstrated behavior that is acceptable to Saybrook within a specified period of time.
+- Disciplinary Probation: the student may remain at Saybrook on the condition of demonstrated behavior that is acceptable to Saybrook within a specified period.

-- Suspension: loss of student status for a specified time with resultant loss of all student rights and privileges.
-A suspended student will be required to leave campus and not be permitted to return until the time of the suspension is elapsed.
-A suspended student will lose credit for subjects carried that semester and fees and tuition will be forfeited according to the standard withdrawal policy.
-The disciplinary action will be recorded on the transcript.
+- Suspension: loss of student status for a specified time with resultant loss of all student rights and privileges including all Saybrook events and activities.
+A suspended student will lose credit for courses carried that semester and fees and tuition will be forfeited according to the standard withdrawal policy.
+The disciplinary action will be recorded on the transcript and a hold will be placed on the student’s record preventing registration for an upcoming term.
+Upon notice of suspension, all Saybrook log in credentials (including yet not limited to Saybrook student email, Canvas, Student Gateway, library services, Zoom) will be disabled immediately.
 A student may be dismissed during such a suspension if the conditions of the suspension are violated.

-- Dismissal: permanent termination of student status.
+Permanent termination of student status.
 Notification of dismissal will appear on the transcript and the student will be barred from all Saybrook properties, including, but not limited to the Residential Conference site(s) immediately.
-Upon dismissal, all Saybrook credentials will be disabled.
+Upon dismissal, all Saybrook log in credentials will be disabled immediately, as outlined above.